Growing Mounds of Trouble Accumulating and Destroying BY: Troy Murphy |July 2017

-It is true; concern for the future often disrupts present pleasure.
+It's true; concern for the future often disrupts present pleasure.
 We enjoy uplifting thoughts of easy futures.
 We all wish for futures adorned with unlimited money, untroubled relationships, and delightful children.
-But too much daydreaming of ideals short-circuits necessary present work to improve the circumstances.
+But too much time daydreaming of ideals short-circuits present work necessary to improve the circumstances of our lives.
 We must envision what we desire in the future to motivate, as long as those dreams our based in reality, and if we can formulate a realistic plan for achievement, the dreams may materialize into reality.
 The path to our dreams may go astray along any of these junctions—unrealistic dreams, errant plans, or unwillingness to work.
 We get stuck in the dream, enjoying visions of the future, never moving forward to the less enjoyable phases of change.

 We never can plan for every possible outcome.
 Our plans are incomplete.
 Life is too complex.
 We must courageous move forward with some uncertainty.